rehanshaikh280796/hello/README.md

 # hello-world
-I am working as System Admin For DMG
+I am working as SA For DMG